 Process Model

 A process is a set of activities that interact to achieve a result.
-A process model is a graphical representation of the particular process, which shows the order of the individual process steps along with the indication of who actually performs the steps.
+A process model is a graphical representation of a particular process, showing the order of individual process steps along with an indication of who actually performs them.

-In the context of analysis, the process models represent:
+In the context of analysis, process models represent:

-- workflow specifying the flow of artifacts (task, document, information) in the system from one person to another until a result is achieved
+• A workflow specifying the flow of artifacts (tasks, documents, information) in the system from one person to another until a result is achieved

 Usage

 Processes are everywhere.
-Each organization is basically an organized system of processes and activities which are performed across the organization units, interact with each other, and transform inputs to outputs.
-Also, most information systems are based on processes and workflows as the trend is building process-oriented systems that force employees to perform their work in the specific order.
-With this approach, employees know exactly what the next step is instead of having to find the best way of completing the task themselves.
+Every organization is basically an organized system of processes and activities that are performed across organizational units, interact with one another, and transform inputs into outputs.
+Also, most information systems are built around processes and workflows, as the current trend is to design process-oriented systems that guide employees to perform their work in a specific order.
+With this approach, employees know exactly what the next step is, instead of having to figure out the best way to complete a task on their own.

-Processes exist on all levels, from business level to systems, so they are an inevitable part of analysis work.
-Process analysis is performed to understand how the particular process works at the moment (as-is analysis), how it should work in the future (to-be analysis), or how the processes will be impacted by the anticipated change (delta between as-is and to-be).
+Processes exist at all levels, from the business layer down to systems, making them an inevitable part of analytical work.
+Process analysis is performed to understand how a particular process works at the moment (as-is analysis), how it should work in the future (to-be analysis), or how processes will be impacted by an anticipated change (the delta between as-is and to-be).

 If you do not know your processes, you cannot discover the impacts of changes.

 High-level processes also represent an essential part of overviews.
-They can nicely depict the individual process steps together with the information about who performs the steps, in which system, and what outputs the step produces.
+They can beautifully depict individual process steps together with information about who performs them, in which system, and what outputs each step produces.

 Process Representation

 The standard form of describing processes is a visual model.
-Rather than using free-from diagrams, in most cases, analysts use the standardized notations, such as UML Activity Diagram, BPMN (Business Process Model and Notation) or a Flowchart.
+Rather than using free-form diagrams, analysts mostly rely on standardized notations, such as the UML Activity Diagram, BPMN (Business Process Model and Notation), or a Flowchart.

-Which one to use?
-Unfortunately, there is no right answer.
-BPMN was designed specifically for modeling business processes, so it has the most expressive power in this area.
-But its main advantage is also its biggest disadvantage.
-It is basically a one-purpose diagram, and what is more, to be powerful, it must be complex, which makes the more advanced features hard to read for the business people.
-Unless you work in a dedicated team focusing exclusively on process modeling, the sooner or later the main disadvantages of the BPMN will become evident:
+Which one should you use?
+Unfortunately, there is no single right answer.
+BPMN was designed specifically for modeling business processes, so it has the greatest expressive power in this area.
+However, its main advantage is also its biggest disadvantage.
+It is essentially a single-purpose notation, and to be so powerful, it must be complex, which makes its advanced features hard to read for business people.
+Unless you work in a dedicated team focusing exclusively on process modeling, the main disadvantages of BPMN will sooner or later become evident:

-- Complex notation which very few people know thoroughly
+1. Complex notation that very few people thoroughly understand

-- Very powerful but its potential cannot be fully used as ordinary stakeholders cannot quickly learn it
+• It is very powerful, but its potential cannot be fully utilized because ordinary stakeholders cannot learn it quickly

-- Not a problem when the goal is to analyze only business processes.
-However, if the intention is to start with the business process and continue elaborating it deeper, possibly to the systems level, the BPMN will not be sufficient and will need to be combined with other techniques.
+• This is not a problem when the goal is to analyze only business processes.
+However, if the intention is to start with a business process and then elaborate deeper, potentially down to the systems level, BPMN will not be sufficient and will need to be combined with other techniques.

-If any of the concerns above applies to your project, we recommend sticking with the UML Activity Diagram.
-It has the same expressive power and can be used on all levels of abstraction.
+If any of the concerns above apply to your project, we recommend sticking with the UML Activity Diagram.
+It offers the same expressive power and can be used across all levels of abstraction.

 Good Practices